Available in Classic and VPC

 1322ea3e7bfd: Download complete

-If you've logged in with a sub account, then the sub account policy of the sub account must have the viewer (View (Full)) permissions or higher for the job to be allowed.
+When logged in with a sub account, the Sub Account policy of the sub account must have viewer (View (Full)) permissions or higher for the task to be allowed.

 Manage Docker container image

-You can manage Docker container images registered on Container Registry registries by viewing them, entering notes for images, cleaning up old tags, and deleting Docker container images.
+You can manage Docker container images registered on Container Registry registries by viewing them, entering notes for images, cleaning up old tags, deleting Docker container images, and so on.

 View uploaded images